1. Your agreement is with the Law Society of 113 Chancery Lane, London WC2A 1PL.

 15. Members may state on their website and publicity/marketing materials that they are members of the relevant Law Society Section, but they must not use the Law Society coat of arms logo, or any other Law Society branding, without our prior written consent.
 If you exercise this permission, you must do so in a way that is fair and legal and does not damage our reputation or take advantage of it, or suggest any form of association, approval or endorsement on our part where none exists.
 We reserve the right to withdraw any permission given in this Clause on notice to you.

 16. Information and materials supplied as part of your membership (including any monthly e-newsletter) is for use by the individuals covered by a firm membership for reference purposes only.
 It shall not be republished, or incorporated in any other work or publication, whether in paper or electronic form, without our prior written permission.
-Any permissions relating to the use of Service material, such as magazine articles, should be addressed to us in writing by emailing: email@example.com.
+Any permissions relating to the use of section material, such as magazine articles, should be addressed to us in writing by emailing: firstname.lastname@example.org.

 17. If you have firm membership, all queries under the ‘safe harbour’ scheme element of the membership service shall be raised with us by the individual identified to us as the firm’s principal member.